Ab initio descriptions of $A=16$ mirror nuclei with resonance and continuum coupling: Calculations and discussions

 $^{16}$C and $^{16}$Ne form a pair of even-even $A=16$ mirror partners.
 The works~\cite{PhysRevLett.88.042502,PhysRevC.91.024325} using a three-body model had investigated the $0^+$ g.s. and the first $2^+$ excited state, commenting that significant structure differences exist between the mirror isobaric analog states (IAS) in the mirror partners $^{16}$C and $^{16}$Ne, and was suggested as an additional dynamic TES mechanism.
 With both 3NF and the continuum coupling included, we have performed the self-consistent {\it ab initio} many-body GSM calculations with the same chiral EM1.8/2.0 interaction, as shown in Fig.~\ref{cne16}.
-In $^{16}$C, the $3^+$ level is not well reproduced.
-However, experiments do not seem to have well determined the parity of the level~\cite{ensdf}.
-We predict a resonance excitation spectrum for $^{16}$Ne with a similar level scheme to its mirror partner $^{16}$C, but significant TES's are seen in the $0_2^+$, $2_2^+$ and $4^+$ states.
+We see that the 3NF and continuum coupling are important to reproduce the experimental spectra including the level order and resonance nature.

+Figure~\ref{espeCNe} shows the ESPEs in $^{16}$C and $^{16}$Ne.
+We see that the energy drop also appears in the neutron and proton $0d_{5/2}$ orbitals when 3NF is included in the calculations.
+However, the drop is not as large as that seen in the odd-odd $^{16}$F and $^{16}$N mirror nuclei.
+The energy drop can also be found in the calculated spectra, as shown in Fig.~\ref{cne16}.
+The mechanism of the energy drop is similar to that occurring in the odd-odd $^{16}$F and $^{16}$N. For example, the first $2^+$ excited state in $^{16}$C and $^{16}$Ne contains a large $0d_{5/2}$ component (see Fig.~\ref{occupation}), therefore we see the energy drop in the $2^+_1$ levels when 3NF is included in the calculations.